 The Negatives of My Learning Experience

 Other bilingual speakers will understand this situation fairly well.
-If you meet someone who speaks the same languages as you do, the language that is spoken first is often the one where contact is always initiated.
+If you meet someone who speaks the same language, the language first spoken often becomes the primary one spoken.
 It is hard to switch to the other.
 At school, most of my colleagues do me a courtesy by speaking Spanish while others speak to me in Valenciano.
-Even after asking coworkers to speak to me in Valenciano, some found it challenging to remember.
+Even after asking to speak in Valenciano to continue learning, it is hard for some to remember.

 Improving Two languages, Working with a Third

-There is also the fact that Spanish is spoken by everyone.
-It’s always available for me to use when I’m feeling lazy or need to speak with someone confidently.
+Spanish is always available for me to use when I’m feeling lazy or need to speak with someone confidently.
 An example of the former is in the morning when I have to buy breakfast.
 I have minimal mental capacity to speak Valenciano to the cashier to even order a tomato patsy.

 In addition, my job requires me to speak English throughout the day.
-Others in my position may feel uncomfortable not being able to practice their Spanish in the classroom, but it was a restriction I placed on myself for the better of the students.
-Some have noticed my reluctance to speak Spanish as a teacher and they have tried to speak more English with me.
+Others in my position may feel uncomfortable not being able to practice their Spanish in the classroom.
+However, I placed the restriction on myself for the better of the students.
+Some students noticed my reluctance to speak Spanish as a teacher.
+They tried to speak more English with me as a result.
 I don’t get to practice the other languages, and my working relationship with some of my private students have gotten to the point where speaking in Spanish feels inappropriate.

 At the end of the day, Valenciano is not the dominant language of the region.
 I’ve met people whose parents’ spoke the language but decided against speaking it with their children.
 There are also towns that I’ve traveled to where Valenciano isn’t spoken at all nor was it historically.
 This includes the capital city, where government initiatives to raise the literacy of the language have affected the signages and public service announcements.
 Despite their efforts, it’s rare to hear Valenciano spoken at all.
 The language is reserved for the small villages and towns, which is bittersweet to discover since that is where its charm lies.
 Nonetheless, it is still sour since it doesn’t extend much further than the small municipalities.

-The Positives and Negative in My Valenciano Learning Experience
+The Positives and Negatives in My Valenciano Learning Experience

 Overall, I am quite happy with my level of Valenciano.
 I would have loved to have a B1 certification (an internationally recognized language certification) as I love studying and learning about languages.
-It’s obtained after taking a test that proves one has a sufficient level in speaking, reading, writing, and listening in the language one wishes to obtain a certification in.
+It’s obtained after taking a test that proves if one has a sufficient level in speaking, reading, writing and listening in the language one wishes to obtain a certification.
 It can also make it easier to return to Valencia and find work as a translator.

-I can still take the exam in the summer, but I don’t feel like I have the level to pass either the writing or reading part of the exam, especially because most native speakers warn me the Valenciano test is much harder than the other languages as the majority of participants take the exam to become teachers, bureaucrats, or government officials.
+I can still take the exam in the summer.
+I don’t feel like I have the level to pass either the writing or reading part of the exam, especially because most native speakers warn me the Valenciano test is much harder than other languages.
+This is because the majority of participants take the exam to become teachers, bureaucrats, or government officials.
 Regardless, I know enough for my everyday life.
 Whether listening to my colleagues’ talk, reading the different types of pastries at a bakery, or responding in the language if spoken to in Valenciano, I feel confident enough in any way the language presents itself to me.